-Trade regulation can create jobs in the sectors it protects or promotes, but almost always at the expense of destroying a roughly equivalent number elsewhere in the economy.
-At a product-specific or micro level and in the short term, controlling trade could reduce the offending imports and save jobs, but for the economy as a whole and in the long term, this position has neither theoretical support nor empirical evidence in its favor.
+Trade regulation can create jobs in the sectors it protects or promotes, but almost always at the expense of destroying a roughly equivalent number of jobs elsewhere in the economy.
+At a product-specific or micro level and in the short term, controlling trade could reduce the offending imports and save jobs, but for the economy as a whole and in the long term, this has neither theoretical support nor evidence in its favor.
 Given that protection may have other—usually adverse—effects, understanding the difficulties in using it to manage employment is important for economic policy.

-Protecting import-competing sectors can increase the number of jobs they offer—or at least reduce the rate of decline.
+Protecting import-competing sectors can increase the number of jobs they offer or at least reduce the rate of decline.

 Labor market adjustment to a trade reform is slow, so there may be costs to liberalization in the short and medium terms.